Your defined-benefit pension plan is terminated

 Payment of your benefits

-In case of bankruptcy...
+In the event of bankruptcy...

 If you are entitled to a portion of surplus assets...